ksyuzi/about/README.md

 <h3>Summary background</h3>

 <p>I am a motivated and detail-oriented Python Developer with a background in Content Creation and experience working in a Library for the Blind.
-I have strong soft skills and a basic knowledge of no-code development and design.
 I am passionate about using Python programming to analyze and make sense of complex data sets.
 I am on track with comprehensive bootcamp courses in Python and Data Science, where I am gaining experience in data analysis, visualization, and basic machine learning techniques.</p> <br>

 <p>My previous experience in a Library for the Blind and Art Therapy Degree help me to better understand the variety of people's needs which is necessary for a developer.
 Also the background proved that I am a highly analytical, dependable person with compassion and problem-solving skills.
 My Producer and Content Creating experience taught me how to think critically, find a personal approach to different people, think outside the box, learn fast and easily adjust to new environments. </p> <br>
 <p>I am particularly interested in applying my skills in understanding and evaluating sustainability issues, such as analyzing data on energy usage or researching the environmental impact of different materials.</p>